CleberAP/Interval_Count/README.md

 > - contains a **SQLite** database named "db_interval_count.sqlite3"
 > - the maximum active session time has been set to 30 minutes
 > - the maximum idle time has been set to 5 minutes
+>
+> **Note:** To test click on Login and fill the user credentials with 'Admin' and password with '123'

 ---
 # Resources